Language Teaching and Applied Linguistics Revised

 “If all these components are combined, one might say that, in the ‘humanistic’ [quotation marks by the author] view, the achievement of beauty and the realization of altruistic motives (H1 And H2) may often present problems.
 Any responsible approach (H3) to the solution of these problems relies on reason, science, and logical analysis (H4).
 Such an approach uses intuition only as a source of hypotheses to be tested, and above all is careful to exercise critical judgement, and thus to avoid any source of knowledge – religious or otherwise – that is not available to everyone.
 The quest for uniqueness (H5) may or may not accompany any of the other four emphases.”

-This proposal may be difficult to accept for an experienced linguist who is used to examine students’ attention to form during language learning activities based on meaning-centred instruction [which] may improve their performance during input-processing and increase their language accuracy throughout the performance, learners’ spontaneous attention to form in their interaction with other learners, whether learners usually focus on lexical rather than grammatical issues, and last but not least whether noticing of mismatches may lead to self-correction and give way to further processing, to mention only some of the most popular research questions of the end of last century.
+This proposal may not be easily accepted by linguists who are used to examine students’ attention to form during language learning activities based on meaning-centred instruction, although they may improve their performance during input-processing and increase their language accuracy throughout the performance; or observing learners’ spontaneous attention to form in their interaction with other learners, whether learners usually focus on lexical rather than grammatical issues; and last but not least checking whether noticing of mismatches may lead to self-correction and give way to further processing, to mention only some of the most popular research questions of the end of last century.

 However, we will give some examples of measurable problems that arise in language lessons actually, and they have directly to do with language learning.
-A proficiency test will show the linguistic achievements of students who are in a steady process of self-actualization, and its results will be compared with those of a comparable group which will have undergone the usual linguistic drill.
-The progress of self-actualization will be tested in two stages: First, the use of language learning strategies after one year and second, a language proficiency test and a cognitive test which shows problem-solving skills after two years.
+A proficiency test will show the linguistic achievements of students who are in a steady process of self-actualization, and its results will be compared with those of peers who have undergone the usual linguistic drill.
+The progress of self-actualization will be tested in two stages: First, the use of language learning strategies after one year, and second a language proficiency test and a cognitive test which shows problem-solving skills after two years.

 Problem 1: We ignore our students

 Foreign language (FL) teachers have to take into account their students’ abilities, attitudes and expectations, when they plan their language lessons because they know that these are crucial factors in the language learning process, and their influence in the language acquisition of each learner has been evidenced by linguistic research.
 Usually, they only have a limited knowledge of students’ linguistic abilities, maybe based on a proficiency test, but they have little or no idea at all of their learners’ attitudes and expectations.
-Albeit they get to know their students’ linguistic abilities by means of the proficiency test, they usually don’t know anything about their problem-solving skills or cognitive monitoring, which also includes aural monitoring.
+They usually don’t know anything about their problem-solving skills or cognitive monitoring, which also includes aural monitoring, either.

 Some teachers start a language course with a survey that may hold detailed questions on their new students’ learning habits and course expectations, but the answers to these questions are rarely satisfactory for a new teacher who needs insight in his students’ learner lives.
 Therefore, we will ask our students to write a substantial paper on one of the issues they are going to select from a list of humanistic topics.
-This is the first aspect of observation in our long-term study on the impact of students’ self-actualization in language learning; and its results will yield the basis for the observation of all the other aspects in a humanistic language learning approach.
+The evaluation will be the starting point of our long-term study on the impact of students’ self-actualization in language learning; and its results will yield the basis for the observation of all the other aspects in a humanistic language learning approach.

 Problem 2: Dependent language learning

-Inside a classroom, students are more or less guided by a teacher, and they learn in groups or individually, but classroom contact is usually reduced even in student-centred group-work.
-Peer interaction is possible in L1 or L2, usually more for the sake of content communication than language learning.
+Inside a classroom, students are more or less guided by a teacher, but classroom contact is usually reduced even in student-centred group-work.
+Peer interaction is possible in L1 (Language 1) or L2, usually more for the sake of content communication than language learning.
 However, some students do not participate in the classroom dialogue at all, and those who do so are not always observed by the teacher.
-Thus, students take control of their learning, developing so called “interlanguage” (IL) strategies, i.e. learning the language in a deficient way, and after the lesson they apply their own IL strategies without the control of peers or teachers who could correct them.
+Thus, students take control of their learning, developing so-called “interlanguage” (IL) strategies, i.e. mixing L1 and L2.
+At a proficiency level they could develop their intercultural awareness, but because of their lack of accuracy they learn L2 in a deficient way, and after the lesson they apply their own language learning strategies without the control of peers or teachers who could correct them.
 Therefore, regarding language teaching, we have to ask how a teacher can control his students’ language acquisition more efficiently, and what kind of strategies he should offer them in view of their ‘individual’ learning inside and its direct consequences for ‘independent’ learning outside the classroom.

-If you call it ‘homework’ or ‘autonomous assignment’, any task that is based on an instruction given in class is subject to trans- or even deformation when being developed independently.
-Even though there are experienced teachers who are able to gain their students’ attention for more than 20 seconds, their explanations will not find much repercussion in the fellows’ minds, as they are already looking forward to seeing their girl-friend, playing soccer, listening to their favourite band, etc. However, instead of showing our disillusion about their meagre task performance in the following lesson, we will use the opportunity to analyse their independent task approach.
-We will interview each of them, asking them very specific questions on their step-by-step approach and tape-recording their answers.
+If you call it ‘homework’ or ‘assignment’, any task that is based on an instruction given in class is subject to trans- or even deformation when being developed independently.
+Even though experienced teachers can maintain their students’ attention for more than 20 seconds, their explanations will not find much repercussion in the fellows’ minds, as they are already looking forward to seeing their girl-friend, playing soccer, listening to their favourite band, etc. However, instead of showing our disillusion about their meagre task performance in the following lesson, we will use the opportunity to analyse their independent task approach.
+We will interview each of them, asking them very specific questions on their step-by-step approach from the moment they were assigned the task and tape-record their answers.
 They will be informed about the aim of this analysis beforehand, so they will know about their commitment and the importance of their responsible handling of the task for the sake of research.
-They will then also know that we are not going to do an experiment, and as part of the responsibility is laid on their shoulders, they will assume their self-actualization individually.
+They will then also know that we are not going to carry out an experiment, and as part of the responsibility is laid on their shoulders, they will assume their self-actualization individually.